Mistley railway station

 Mistley railway station is on the Mayflower Line, a branch of the Great Eastern Main Line in the East of England, serving the village of Mistley, Essex.
 It is 61 mi 14 chain down the line from London Liverpool Street and is situated between Manningtree to the west and Wrabness to the east.
 Its three-letter station code is MIS.

 The station was opened by the Eastern Union Railway in 1854.
-It is currently managed by Greater Anglia, which also operates all trains serving the station.
+It is managed by Greater Anglia, which also operates all trains serving the station.

 History

 Mistley was opened by the Eastern Union Railway in 1854 and the brick-built two-storey Italianate station building (now in alternative use) was probably designed by Frederick Barnes.
 The building is Grade II listed.

 Platform 1 (London bound) and platform 2 (Harwich bound) have an operational length for four-coach trains.
-There is a siding on the "up" (London-bound) side at the country (east) end which earlier had additionally included a long curved incline which allowed goods movements down to the quayside using horse power.
-This was later replaced by a spur with a much steeper incline down to the quays on the down side at the country end.
+There is a siding on the "up" (London-bound) side at the country (east) end which earlier had additionally included a long curved incline which allowed goods movements down to the quayside using horsepower.
+This was later replaced by a spur with a much steeper incline down to the quays on the downside at the country end.
 At the London (west) end of the "down" side there are several sidings which were for movements to and from the malt works.